Because of Grover's algorithm but also mostly because I was bored, I was curious if I could use only 256 bit ciphers on TLS1.3 on dustri.org..

 meaning that it's impossible to tweak TLS1.3 ciphers on nginx with OpenSSL

-via the ssl_ciphers
+via the ssl_ciphers option.

-Enter ssl_conf_command
+Enter ssl_conf_command,

 allowing to directly set OpenSSL configuration